timkanke/scutes/docs/DevelopmentEnvironment.md

 ```

 The application will be running at <http://scutes-local:15000/>

-Note: Use ctrl+c to stop the server.
-If the prompt is given back without stopping the server, you will need to kill the process.
+### Note: Use ctrl+c to stop the server

+If the prompt is given back without stopping the server, you will need to kill the process

 ```zsh
 lsof -t -i tcp:15000 | xargs kill -9
 ```

+### Note: Scutes uses SSO

+Scutes uses UMD SSO.
+You will need to be added to the appropriate Grouper group in order to use the web interface.

 ### Tests